 Facts on Narcotics: 10 Alarming Statistics

-Narcotics, commonly known as opiates, have taken on an ulterior use past their medicinal purposes.
-Opiates do an excellent job at reducing pain symptoms, but also come with certain aftereffects that incite users to keep taking them or using them for recreational purposes.
+Narcotics, commonly known as opiates, have taken on more than medicinal purposes.
+Opiates do an excellent job at reducing pain symptoms, but also come with certain effects that incite users to keep using them for recreational purposes.

-Narcotic opiate classifications include both prescription painkillers and illegal drugs like heroin, though all types produce the same effects.
-Opiate-based narcotics work by mimicking the effects of the brain’s natural neurotransmitter chemicals thereby altering the way the brain perceives pain signals.
+Narcotic opiates include both prescription painkillers and illegal drugs like heroin, though all types produce the same effects.
+Opiate-based narcotics work by mimicking the effects of the brain’s natural neurotransmitter chemicals, thereby altering the way the brain perceives pain signals.

-This mechanism of action also elicits feelings of euphoria and calm in the form of aftereffects.
-Opiate aftereffects have given rise to a number of facts on narcotics that demonstrate how dangerous these drugs can be.
+This mechanism of action also elicits feelings of euphoria and calm.
+There are several facts demonstrating just how dangerous these drugs can be.

-While facts on narcotics could just as easily point to how effective these drugs can be at relieving most any type of pain symptoms, the steady rise in opiate addiction rates cannot be ignored in terms of the damage and destruction opiate addictions have wrought in peoples’ lives.
+While facts on narcotics could just as easily point to how effective these drugs are at relieving pain symptoms, the steady rise in opiate addiction rates has increased damage and destruction in people’s lives.

-- Facts on narcotics comparisons between overdose deaths resulting from cocaine and heroin versus prescription opiates show prescription drug overdose incidents exceeded the combined number of overdoses resulting from cocaine and heroin.
+- Comparisons between overdose deaths resulting from cocaine and heroin versus prescription opiates show that prescription drug overdose incidents exceeded the combined number of overdoses resulting from cocaine and heroin in the initial years of the opioid epidemic.

 - According to the U. S. National Library of Medicine, prescription opiate narcotics should not be used for longer than three to four months at a time due to their potential for abuse and addiction.